How to Find the Nether Fortress in Minecraft

-Creating a temporary base in the Nether is a great way to ensure that you can make more important resources if needed.
+Creating a temporary base in the Nether is a great way to ensure that you can make more important resources as needed.
 Consider bringing key components like a furnace, chest, and even a crafting table along for your trip.
 Bring a few extra logs if you have them, too.
-Nether has wood, but you can’t use it as fuel, and you can’t make it into charcoal.
+The Nether has wood, but you can’t use it as fuel, and you can’t make it into charcoal.

 You can also bring along extra supplies to make another portal, especially if you happen to be in a fortress far from your base.
 Portal-making supplies are optional, but they may save you a long trip back to get to your original portal to the Overworld.